Destroyer40/encode-decode/README.md

 # encode-decode

-The aim of this repository is   encode or decode  any text
+The aim of this repository is   encode or decode  any text  in python

 With out any problems